-3D™, a novel, customized in vitro
+3D™, our suite of novel, customized in vitro

 3D is capable of predicting the in vivo

-cardiac effects, both toxic and non-toxic, of small molecule drug candidates more comprehensively and efficiently than conventional surrogate safety models often used in drug development, including the hERG assay and models using live animals or animal, transformed or immortalized cells.
+cardiac effects, both toxic and non-toxic, of small molecule drug candidates more comprehensively and efficiently than conventional surrogate safety models often used in drug development, including the FDA-required in vitro

 3D will enable us to assess new drug candidates, including drug rescue candidates and drug rescue variants, for potential liver toxicity and metabolism-based safety issues resulting in adverse drug-drug interactions, early in development, long before animal and human testing.
 Drug-related liver toxicity and adverse drug metabolism, as a group, represent one of the top-two reasons for safety-related drug failure during clinical development.